gen-ai-managers-guide/gen-ai-managers-guide.github.io/src/part-meeting-your-intern/what-your-digital-intern-actually-knows.md

 - It produces confident answers regardless of whether those answers are correct.
 The fluency is not a signal of accuracy.
 - It has no memory between sessions.
 Any context that matters must be provided with each task.
 - It excels at first drafts, document transformation, generating multiple options and applying a consistent approach at volume.
-- It should not be used unsupervised for current information, verified facts, organisation-specific judgements or final decisions.
+- It should not be used unsupervised for current information, verified facts, organization-specific judgements or final decisions.
 - The right mental model is a talented, well-read new hire who needs clear instructions, appropriate oversight and a manager who knows what to keep.

 *Next: Chapter 2 - The Briefing Room: Prompts, Context and Instructions*